 Making hiring decisions is not at all easy.
-In our practice, a Search Consultant often comes out of an in-depth interview saying “I like this guy!” but then has to take a pragmatic look at the body of work as matched against the job at hand and as often as not, it’s not the right candidate.
+In our practice, a Search Consultant often comes out of an in-depth interview saying “I like this guy”.
+But then has to take a pragmatic look at the body of work as matched against the job at hand.
+And, as often as not, it’s not the right candidate.

-We match skills and experiences with the challenges we’ll need new employees to master; we probe behavior with strategic interview questions and topics; we gather research with reference to leadership style and past accomplishments to validate our emotional connection with the candidate with job-ready qualifications.
+We match skills and experiences with the challenges we’ll need new employees to master; our team will probe behavior with strategic interview questions and topics; we gather research with reference to leadership style and past accomplishments to validate our emotional connection with the candidate with job-ready qualifications.
 In the end, we do take a deep breath, hire the chosen candidate and hope for the best because hiring is not a finite science.

 Mr. Swartz also speaks to coming to the realization that an employee isn’t the right fit, doesn’t belong on the bus yet we often delay taking action.
-Maybe it’s because there’s a level of embarrassment assigned to hiring the wrong person; maybe we question our own leadership, second guessing if we’ve provided the proper coaching, direction, mentorship; maybe we just decide to give the employee more time to “get settled and deliver’?
+Maybe it’s because there’s a level of embarrassment assigned to hiring the wrong person; or we question our own leadership, second guessing if we’ve provided the proper coaching, direction, mentorship; maybe we just decide to give the employee more time to “get settled and deliver’?
 In any event, usually our initial instincts prove accurate and reluctantly, the decision is made to replace the under-performer and get the person on the bus and in the right seat.

 And that’s where we can help; it’s what we do.
 Contact us to discuss our Recruitment Services and how we can fill seats on your bus.